 The True Cost of Fast Fashion

-Last week I watched perhaps the most powerful documentary on the fashion industry I’ve ever seen.
+Recently I discovered perhaps the most powerful documentary on the fashion industry I’ve ever seen.
 It’s an in-depth look into the production of clothing in the “Fast Fashion” industry, and the profound impacts that the relatively new concept of “disposable clothing” is having on our environment and our communities.
 It’s called The True Cost.
 I suggest watching it before buying another piece of clothing.

 The film starts with some staggering statistics about the rise in consumption: 80 billion pieces of clothing are purchased worldwide each year, which is 400% more than a decade ago.
 Three out of four of the worst garment factory disasters in history happened in 2012 and 2013.
 And as the death toll increased, so did the profits.
 The year after the Rana Plaza disaster was the fast-fashion industry’s most profitable yet, and the world’s top four fast-fashion brands — Zara, H&M, Fast Retailing (which owns Uniqlo) and Gap — had sales in 2014 of more than $72 billion, compared with $48 billion in 2013.

 On Articles of Style we talk a lot about the benefits of buying quality over quantity.
 Our goal is to help you invest in well-made items that fit you properly and will last you the test of time.
 We commonly advise our readers to avoid the trap of buying products that are cheaply made or trendy in style – for good menswear rarely needs to be replaced.
 Today we take a closer look at this concept, by exploring the effects that cheap clothing has on our world.
 The fashion industry is the second largest polluting industry, behind only the oil industry, and every link in the supply chain contains shocking levels of social injustice.